 After bringing up two boys and many years of voluntary work including supporting families of offenders, Caroline joined MAMA Youth Project in April 2013, as Project Coordinator.
 It has been fitting that Caroline has been able to join the charity as she has been involved personally and financially as the wife of our CEO, Bob Clarke.

-Mariana Magnavita, Training Coordinator
+Mariana Magnavita, Head of Training

 Mariana has spent the last few years dedicating herself exclusively to her music but before choosing a musical career, she gained a BA in Film & Video at the prestigious London College of Communication.
 Her graduation short film Ana (2004), filmed in the backlands of Bahia-Brazil, was nominated for ‘best short’ at the Birds Eye View Film Festival, the main English festival for films directed by women.
 Mariana also project managed her own music videos in 2010 for White and 2011 for We Walk Alone.
 We Walk Alone won best music video at The Indie Gathering International Film Festival 2011.
 Her most recent work was the music video for her song Things That Go Around 2013, it won special mention at The London Short Film Festival 2014, in the Music & Video category.
 Mariana enjoys working at MAMA Youth Project, bringing her passion for working with media and young people to her role within the charity.